qodeone/uikitty3/README.md

 Install Drupal 8

-Download the newest version of UIkitty3 base theme, make default theme in /admin/appearrance
+Download the newest version of UIkitty 3.x base theme, make default theme in /admin/appearrance

 ```
 Do not edit the UIkitty3 theme, make your changes in either one of the contributed sub themes or make your own sub theme.